ruslan-bikkinin/appcenter-sdk-cordova-docs/getting-started.md

     cordova plugin add cordova-plugin-appcenter-push
     ```

-	The App Center SDK uses a modular approach, where you just add the modules for App Center services that you want to use. **cordova-plugin-appcenter-analytics** and **cordova-plugin-appcenter-crashes** make sense to add to almost every app, as they provide value with no additional setup required.
+	The App Center SDK uses a modular approach, where you add only those modules that you want to use.
+It makes sense to add **cordova-plugin-appcenter-analytics** and **cordova-plugin-appcenter-crashes** almost to every app, as they provide information without any additional setup required.

 2. Link the plugins to the Cordova app

-    To get it working in your app you will need to add some configuration values to your app configuration in `config.xml` file.
+    To get it working in your app you will need to add some configuration values to your app `config.xml` file.
 See list of available parameters below

-- `APP_SECRET` - _(required)_ App secret which enables App Center to map this app to the right user account
+- `APP_SECRET` - _(required)_ App secret enables App Center to map this app to the right user account

   Example: